-Can Rehab Help Rebuild My Confidence and Self-Esteem?
+Can Rehab Help Rebuild Self-Esteem and Confidence?

 So what is self-esteem?
 Self-esteem is defined as value or worth of oneself.
 From there, it is a “subjective value” that people then apply to themselves.
 People with high self-esteem value themselves.
 On the other hand, as stated previously, people with low self-esteem do not.

 Benefits from rehab are numerous.
-After receiving treatment for addiction to alcohol or drugs, if these said individuals do not realize they have self-worth and should value themselves, they are known as a “dry drunk,” meaning the same low opinion of themselves continues minus the drugs and alcohol, and they simply are abstaining without improving the quality of life.
+After receiving treatment for addiction to alcohol or drugs, if these individuals do not realize they have self-worth and should value themselves, they are known as a “dry drunk,” meaning the same low opinion of themselves continues minus the drugs and alcohol, and they just are abstaining without improving the quality of life.

 Rehab Can Have The Positive Effect You Need

 Realizing that it is not the easiest of things to do, but also realizing that rehab can have a positive effect on the quality of life one is living makes a world of difference.
-When we love ourselves, we are able to see the truth and not taint our perception for the negative.
+When we love ourselves, we can see the truth and not taint our perception for the negative.
 Though there are times that everything is not perfect, being able to love oneself helps make the acceptance easier and does not allow it to bring you down to a low point.